Easy To Follow Gut-Healthy Diet Plan

 Did you know that there are billions of tiny organisms living inside you?

 It might sound crazy, but it's true!
 You've got a little ecosystem inside of your body called your gut microbiome.
-Full of bacteria, your gut plays an integral role in regulating your immune system, your skin, your moods, your digestion, and more.
+Full of bacteria, your gut plays an integral role in regulating your immune system, skin, mood, digestion, and more.

-The connection between your gut, your body, and your mind is a subject that continues to be intensely researched.
-While we don't know everything there is to know about the role that your gut plays in your overall health, we do know this – your gut health may have a significant impact on the functioning of the rest of you.
+The connection between the gut, body, and mind is a subject that continues to be intensely researched.
+While we don't know everything there is to know about the role that your gut plays in your overall health, we do know this – your gut health may have a significant impact on your body’s functions.

 Below are just a few of the ways that your gut microbiome may impact your body as a whole.